Siemens RUGGEDCOM ROX II

 What could happen

-An attacker with physical access to a RUGGEDCOM ROX II device can bypass authentication through the Built-In-Self-Test (BIST) mode and gain root-level shell access, allowing them to modify device configuration, intercept network traffic, or disrupt communications.
+An attacker with physical access to a RUGGEDCOM ROX II device can boot into Built-In-Self-Test (BIST) mode to bypass authentication and gain root shell access, allowing them to reconfigure the device, access sensitive data, or disrupt network operations.

 Who's at risk